Table of Contents

 What is the asset turnover ratio

-Asset turnover ratio is a commonly-used term to measure the efficiency of the existing assets to generate revenue.
+This is a commonly-used term to measure the efficiency of the existing assets to generate revenue.
 Here’s how asset turnover can be derived:

 Asset Turnover = Revenue/ Total Assets Value

-Why assets matter
+Why do assets matter

 In all, these define wealth.
 This means the asset is an important measure to look at for businesses and directly or indirectly help in projecting their growth bar.
 Asset valuation is a sensitive issue when a business is sold or acquired.
 Though it is easy to determine the value of fixed and current asset, measuring intangible asset is a problematic task.
 However, assets exist to add value to your business, always!